armanmoztar/armanmoztar/README.md

 #### My name is Arman and I'm currently a third-year mathematics student at the University of British Columbia.
 My passion lies in computer science, data science, and machine learning.
 Here's a little bit about me:

-- Currently working at Change Healthcare as a Software Engineer in Test Co-op 🖥️
+- Currently working at Change Healthcare (now formally as Optum) as a Software Engineer in Test Co-op 🖥️
 - Undergraduate Teaching Assistant for CPSC 436C (Topics in Cloud Computing) ☁️
 - Current GitHub Campus Expert for the Vancouver Camps at the University of British Columbia 🎒
 - Avid soccer fan ⚽